 That said, you probably want to stay on top of BIOS updates if you’re on a chip or motherboard platform that’s fresh out of the gates.
 Several motherboard BIOS updates were released over the first week that AMD’s disruptive new Ryzen chips were in reviewers’ hands, and each provided additional performance and system stability.
 Expect for those to continue as AMD works the bugs out of Ryzen.

-Before you upgrade your BIOS, make sure you’re actually installing a new version.
+1. Find your current BIOS version: Before you upgrade your BIOS, make sure you’re actually installing a new version.
 The easiest way to find your BIOS version is to open up the System Information app by typing msinfo into the Windows search bar.
-In the window that opens your BIOS version should show up on the right, under your processor speed.
+In the window that opens, your BIOS version should show up on the right, under your processor speed.
 Record your version number and date, then compare it to the latest version available on your motherboard’s support page on the manufacturer’s website.

-Although not all motherboards offer this feature, on certain models you can boot into the UEFI control panel and use a built-in update utility to connect to the Internet and flash the latest firmware from the manufacture’s server.
+3. Boot into the UEFI control panel (when possible): Although not all motherboards offer this feature, on certain models you can boot into the UEFI control panel and use a built-in update utility to connect to the internet and flash the latest firmware from the manufacture’s server.
 This extremely nice feature makes updating to newer firmware revisions as painless as possible.

-From there, you’ll need to launch the UEFI’s firmware update tool or flashing tool and back up your PC’s existing firmware to your flash drive—just in case something goes wrong.
-Then use the same UEFI utility to select the new firmware image you downloaded from its location on the flash drive.
-Running the firmware update utility should take just a couple of minutes, but make sure not to shut off your PC during this process.
+9. Use the same UEFI utility to select the new firmware image you saved on the flash drive: Running the firmware update utility should take just a couple of minutes, but make sure not to shut off your PC during this process.
 This is critical.

-Once the flashing process finishes, restart your computer and your updated PC BIOS is ready to rock.
+10. Once the flashing process finishes, restart your computer: Your updated PC BIOS is ready to rock.

 Some manufacturers offer utilities that can update your UEFI chip from directly inside Windows by running an .exe file, but we strongly recommend using one of the two methods above to avoid any problems.